surya-dev-singh/kryolite-security/src/content/blog/How Penetration Testing Builds a More Secure and Profitable Business.md

 **Stop guessing about your security.
 Start knowing.**

-[**Contact KryptoLite Security today**](https://kryolitesecurity.com) to schedule a consultation and discover how our penetration testing services can build a more secure—and more profitable—future for your business.
+[**Contact kryolite Security today**](https://kryolitesecurity.com) to schedule a consultation and discover how our penetration testing services can build a more secure—and more profitable—future for your business.